George Turnbull (engineer): Offered a knighthood

-Turnbull was offered a knighthood for his railway building in India, but declined it as he felt that he did not have sufficient money to live to the standard he felt was needed (he later regretted declining the knighthood, if only because it reduced his later earning power).
+Turnbull was offered a British knighthood for his railway building in India, but declined it as he felt that he did not have sufficient money to live to the standard he felt was needed (he later regretted declining the knighthood, if only because it reduced his later earning power).

 Calcutta drainage and sewerage

 In 1856 the Bengal Government appointed Turnbull to be the Commissioner of Drainage and Sewerage.

 Calcutta University Syndicate

 In 1861 Turnbull was appointed a member of the Syndicate of the Calcutta University.

 Sulkea Dock

 In Calcutta in 1861 the Peninsular and Oriental Steam Navigation Company employed Turnbull to redesign the Sulkea Graving Dock, at Sulkea, and widen its entrance.

 Great Indian Peninsular Railway

 In February 1868, Turnbull was offered £2000 to settle the claim by contractors who had built part of the Great Indian Peninsular Railway.
-He travelled via Marseilles, Alexandria, train to Suez, and on to Bombay.
+He travelled via Marseille, Alexandria, train to Suez, and on to Bombay.
 He and others had a private train for four days "getting down and inspecting every bridge and large culvert" and making copious notes for the 242 mi between Bhusawal and Nagpore.